 Check the tide tables and lace up your sneakers for a run on the beach at low tide.

-On July 13th, walk or run the Fog Run, a new event with 5 and 10 km courses on the roads surrounding Mavillette Beach.
+The Fog Run is an event with 5 and 10 km courses on the roads surrounding Mavillette Beach.

 - Trip Advisor